jsankhe1/DotNetCoreTraining/Assignment/Assignment TextQuestions.md

 - "Good Afternoon"
 - "Good Evening"
 - "Good Night"
+  It's up to you which times should serve as the starting and ending ranges for each of the greetings.
+If you need a refresher on how to get the current time, see Date Time Formatting.
+When testing your program, you'll probably want to use a DateTime variable you define, rather than the current time.
+Once you're confident the program works correctly, you can substitute DateTime.Now for your variable (or keep your variable and just assign DateTime.Now as its value, which is often a better approach).

 7. **Counting Increments:**
    Create a program using nested loops to count up to 24 with increments of 1, 2, 3, and 4.